 - Already tried it: If this isn’t your first rehab attempt, and the faith-based approach didn’t work before, maybe it’s time to try something else.

 Some non-religious addicts, even atheists, believe they can still benefit from faith-based recovery.
 But non-faith based rehab is also available, sometimes at the same treatment center.

 What Is Non-Faith Based Drug Rehab?

 Non-faith based drug rehab is any treatment that isn’t predicated on a belief in God.
-It may be spiritual in a general way and include meditation and mindfulness, even movement exercises such as yoga and tai chi, but does not recognize or appeal to some higher or greater power to heal you.
+It may be spiritual in a general way and include meditation and mindfulness, even movement exercises, but does not recognize or appeal to some higher or greater power to heal you.

 Of course, not every aspect of faith-based rehab is strictly religious in nature, either.
 Both approaches include detox under a doctor’s supervision, medical care available as needed around the clock, plus balanced nutrition, physical activities, support groups – including some 12-step programs that aren’t faith-based – and even spiritual meditation.

 Non-Faith Based Treatments

 Two common treatments utilized in non-faith based drug rehab are: